panchnayak/tech-blog/rancher/v1/README.md

 ## Installing Rancher on k3s - V1

-Here I am using VMware Fusion on my MAcbookPro to create and manage the VMs, you can use any virtualization software for your laptop or desktop.
+Here I am using VMware Fusion on my MAcbookPro to create and manage the VMs, you can use any virtualization software like VirtualBox for your laptop or desktop.

 ![](/rancher/images/vmware-fusion-vm.jpg)

-Clone your existing "CentOS 7" or "Ubuntu 20" VM on VirtualBox , Run the VM and Update the OS packages, you can install cockpit to update and install packages.
+Create a new VM or Clone your existing "CentOS 7" or "Ubuntu 20" VM on VirtualBox , Run the VM and Update the OS packages, you can install cockpit to update and install packages.

-For CentOS 7
+For CentOS-7
 ```
 sudo yum update -y
 sudo yum install -y cockpit
 ```

-for Ubuntu 20
+for Ubuntu-20

 ```
 sudo apt update
 sudo apt install -y cockpit
 ```
+Take a snapshot of the VM at this point, so that if you do anything wrong you can restore the state of the VM to this point.

 Access the VM web Interfase using the http//"ip-address":9090

 ![](/rancher/images/cockpit.jpg)